Turnpike in optimal control and beyond: a survey: Linear-quadratic optimal control problems

 \end{theorem}

 The exponential turnpike inequality \eqref{expturnLQ}, which implies that, except near $t=0$ and $t=T$, the triple (optimal state, optimal control, costate) at time $t$ is exponentially close to the steady-state solution of the static optimization problem \eqref{staticpb_LQ}, is of global nature.
-It holds for all initial and terminal constraints \eqref{initial+final} imposed on the optimal control problem.
+It holds for all initial and terminal constraints \eqref{initial+final} imposed on the optimal control problem, for all sufficiently large time horizons.

 It follows from this result that, when $T$ is large, a \emph{quasi-optimal control strategy} for the evolution system consists in: \begin{enumerate} \item steering the control system from the initial state $x_0$ to the (so-called) turnpike point $\bar x$, for instance in time $1$ (this is possible by the Kalman condition); \item remaining at the steady-state $\bar x$, with the constant control $\bar u$, on the long time interval $[1,T-1]$; \item steering the control system from the turnpike point $\bar x$ to the final state $x_1$ in time $1$ (this is possible by the Kalman condition). \end{enumerate} See Figure \ref{fig_1} for an illustration.
 This three-step control strategy is quasi-optimal and the loss of optimality can be measured thanks to the discrepancy estimate \eqref{expturnLQ}.
 The first and the third arcs can be seen as \emph{transient arcs}.